 What Is Native Azure Storage HA

-Native Azure high availability is implemented using different tools and configuration options available in the platform.
+Native Azure high availability architecture is implemented using different tools and configuration options available in the platform.
 On Azure, availability SLAs are often linked to these configurations.
 Azure stores three copies of the data in a data center, which is known as locally-redundant storage.
 Customers can go for additional levels of resiliency by choosing globally-redundant storage which will create another three copies of the data in a paired region.
 Azure availability zones help in achieving HA by distributing resources in multiple data centers within a region.
 Azure disaster recovery tools and services such as Azure Backup and Azure Site Recovery can also be leveraged by customers to achieve their application RPOs and RTOs.
 Depending on the scenario and use case, customers can choose the right set of native services to be implemented.

 While all of this is excellent protection for a deployment on Azure, Cloud Volumes ONTAP High Availability is entirely different than anything offered by Azure natively.